madman228/VulTriNet/README.md

 # The Step to Execute this
-The CodeBERT model can download from:https://huggingface.co/. <br> The code to generate AST can down load from:https://github.com/fabsx00/codesensor or use Joern. <br> Here,our model is built on VulCNN(https://github.com/CGCL-codes/VulCNN),  the environment is similar to it. <br>
+The CodeBERT model can download from:https://huggingface.co/. <br> The code to generate AST can download from:https://github.com/fabsx00/codesensor or use Joern. <br> Here,our model is built on VulCNN(https://github.com/CGCL-codes/VulCNN),  the environment is similar to it. <br>

 **Step 1: Code normalization**